Xinzhang-Chen/TOSense/README.md

 This tool is provided solely for **non-commercial, academic research, and demonstration** purposes.
 The maintainers do not guarantee the performance, uptime, or accuracy of the LLM responses, especially under heavy usage.

-> Users are responsible for complying with applicable laws and website terms of service.
+> Users are responsible for complying with applicable laws and the website's terms of service.

 ---